-AS / A2 History
+AS / A Level History

 History is about the study of people and their actions in the past but this study will also equip you with skills that will be useful in your future career.
 It is the subject for you if you enjoy considering evidence and developing your own opinions, if you enjoy debating and constructing arguments.
-These are the skills that make History a subject so highly regarded by universities and employers.
+These are the skills that make history a subject so highly regarded by universities and employers.

-In your first year there is a choice between two routes: you can study Religion and the State in Sixteenth Century Europe or Britain and the USA in the Twentieth Century.
+Initially there is a choice between two routes: you can study Religion and the State in Sixteenth Century Europe or Britain and the USA in the Twentieth Century.
 This choice will allow you to specialise in the area of History that really interests you; whether it be Tudor England or the struggle for Civil Rights in the USA.